How we can help

 How to get the most out of your appointment

-Doing some preparation and thinking beforehand will help you to get the most out of the guidance appointment.
+Doing some preparation and thinking beforehand will help you to get the most out of the appointment.

 But I don’t know what I want to do – how can I prepare anything?